 Later when he found that Devi Sita was having her real child, he asked Devi Sita to treat the new baby also as her own child.

 Lord Rama was surprised to find two boys (Lavan and Kushan) with Devi Sita.
 To test the purity of the boys, he set a fire and asked the boys to cross the fire to reach Him.
 He told that whoever was his real heir would cross the fire unscathed.
+Unknowingly the boy brought up by the Saint, got stuck in the middle of the fire and burnt his body becoming very dark.

 When Lord Rama was informed of the incident in the forest, He blessed the burnt boy to become his Escort God (Kaaval Deivam) and called him "Karuppannan."